 All members of the faculty, the Association, and the Board are wholeheartedly committed to the Holy Scriptures as the infallible and inerrant Word of God and affirm that the Reformed confessions faithfully set forth the system of truth taught in Scripture.
 In conformity with the Word, they are committed to the ecumenical creeds of Christendom (the Apostles’, Athanasian, and Nicene Creeds) and to the following Reformed Confessions: the Belgic Confession, the Heidelberg Catechism, the Canons of Dort, and the Westminster Confession of Faith.

-On the seminary campus, students have access to computers in the library, a student lounge, and kitchen facilities.
-The Seminary library is open 6 days a week.
+On the seminary campus, students have access to computers in the library (open 6 days a week), a student lounge, and kitchen facilities.
 Mid-America has wireless internet throughout the building.
-The bookstore sells course textbooks and some supplies.
 Students often take advantage of the grounds to play hockey, Frisbee, softball, soccer, and football.

 Mid-America Reformed Seminary has full handicap access, and the Seminary office works with the Dean of Students to assist disabled students who request accommodations.
 The office provides orientation to campus resources and recommendation for accommodation of the student’s disability.
 When medical verification is on file and the request for accommodation has been approved, a per semester academic accommodation plan may be developed in consultation with the student’s academic advisor.
 The office can also assist in requesting accommodations in housing and facilities.
 Physically challenged students are encouraged to request accommodation as early as possible in their planning process.